 The Partnerships for Success

 The Partnerships for Success Grant is funded by the Substance Abuse and Mental Health Services Administration (SAMHSA) and supports community-building and partnership with schools in high-risk communities particularly to address underage drinking among persons aged 12 to 20.
 This video highlights the many evidence-based programs, campaigns, and initiatives that have been achieved over the last few years.
+Check out what we do here!

 STATE OF RHODE ISLANDState Epidemiological Outcomes Workgroup